9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 We have to read carefully, paying attention to every line of code.
 ```
 2) Develop ideas with students about what the coding elements do in [Lesson 1 | Warm-up Worksheet][warm-up].
 3) **Individual Work:** Students fill out the worksheet.
-Ask students to trace the movement of the Bot and color in anything it paints.
-4) Recreate the problems on the board as students work.
-5) After students finish, discuss sequence with students.
+4) As students work, draw on the whiteboard the programs and grids from the worksheet.
+5) Reflect on sequence.
 ```
 How did you arrive at your answer?
 What is the difference between the two programs?
 How does the order of the icons matter?
 ```
+6) Solve the problems together on the whiteboard.
-6) Students write in what each symbol means on their worksheets.
+7) Ask students to write in the meaning of each symbol on their worksheets.

 ,,,